adamthedash/poe_data_tools/README.md

 **TODO List**
-- Group files by their bundle before processing so we don't re-read the bundle a bunch of times
 - Directly use Murmur64A as the Hasher for my LUTs, rather than using the hashes as keys with the default Hasher
 - Proper error propogation in the lib crate using Anyhow
 - Proper documentation for the lib crate